ConnectedLib/connectedlib10/modules/youth-development/section-2-1.md

 <div class="case_study_box">
 <p><span class="box-title">DESIGN AND IDENTITY</span></p>
 <p>Designers of new technologies can also influence identity formation.
-For example, it took Facebook ten years to offer its users with different options for gender identities.
+For example, it took Facebook ten years to offer its users different options for gender identities.
 The fusion of personal and corporate, tech designers’ values, and the features of online applications and communities can all influence adolescents developing sense of identity, impacting the way they view themselves and the world.</p>
 </div>

 ## Identity, "Selves," and Information Needs